thelinmichael/spotify-web-api-node/README.md

   );
 ```

-### Response body, statuscode, and headers
+### Responses and errors

-To enable caching, this wrapper now exposes the response headers and not just the response body.
-Since version 2.0.0, the response object has the format:
+This exposes the response headers, status code and body.

 ```json
 {